Porta Nigra: Today

 Generally the Porta Nigra is still in remarkable condition.
 Its modern appearance goes back almost unchanged to the reconstruction ordered by Napoleon, with a crowning cornice and parapet on its top.
-Roman columns line the last 100 m of the street leading to the gate from the south, positioned as they had been in Roman times to give he impression of the colonnade that once lined its route into the city.
+Roman columns line the last 100 m of the street leading to the gate from the south, positioned as they had been in Roman times to give the impression of the colonnade that once lined its route into the city.

 The gate is closed to cars today, but stands right next to one of the main streets of Trier.
 Air pollution, particularly the exhaust fumes of passing cars, continues to darken and damage its stones.

 The gate, including the upper floors, is open to visitors.
 In summer, tours are offered by a guide costumed as a centurion (a Roman army officer) in full armor.

 New Trier Township in Cook County, Illinois, USA, is named after Trier, and New Trier Township High School's seal depicts the Porta Nigra.